 Metta and oneself

-In the first stage at the first bell, we meditate upon cultivating and experiencing metta towards ourselves.
+In the first stage of the meditation at the first bell, we meditate upon cultivating and experiencing metta towards ourselves.
 This is a very important step, as negative feelings towards ourselves can make us susceptible to projection of those negative feelings towards others, ‘martyrdom’ or general emotional burnout.

 For some, this can be quite difficult.
 Some people I know use visualisations, such as sitting themselves in radiant golden sunshine, while others mentally repeat the phrase ‘may I be well, may I be happy, may I be free of suffering’.

-I personally find it easiest to connect with a sense of metta by recalling times when I’ve experienced it, and bringing to mind those feelings, for example by thinking back to times when I’ve felt loved, well, and happy.
-I also try to recall times when I’ve felt kindness towards others to elicit that feeling, and bring it round to myself.
+I personally find it easiest to connect with a sense of metta by recalling times when I’ve experienced it, and bringing to mind those feelings.
+For example by thinking back to times when I’ve felt loved, well, and happy.
+I also try to recall times when I’ve felt kindness towards others, or witnessed acts of kindness between others.

 Metta and a close friend